sourcegraph/sourcegraph-public-snapshot/cmd/repo-updater/README.md

 The caching code in `internal/externalservice/*` appears to be very similar, and should perhaps be factored out.

-We need better metrics on the backrgound fetching loop, and suitable controls to adjust its behavior.
+We need better metrics on the background fetching loop, and suitable controls to adjust its behavior.

 This file needs to get updated when those things happen.